Starraider/devNewProject/README.md

 ssh -T git@github.com
 ```

-II.
+b.
 Generate ssh keys for the deployment from GitHub to your server

 Generate ssh keys on your local machine: